Issac909/CS-Build-Week-1/objectives/double-buffer/README.md

 that the user currently sees on the canvas.
 The other one is where the _next_ frame to be shown is being actively constructed.

-After the new frame is constructed, the next from becomes the current frame, and the current frame becomes the next frame.
+After the new frame is constructed, the next frame becomes the current frame, and the current frame becomes the next frame.
 And the process repeats.

 Also note that this approach is vaguely reminiscent of the Model and View in the